DigiChanges/node-experience/README.md

         a.
 DB_PORT=27017 -> DB_PORT=5432
         b.
 DB_TYPE_DEFAULT=Mongoose -> DB_TYPE_DEFAULT=TypeORM

-     2. We have a command with Makefile to lift the corresponding containers.
-        a. make dev_sql
-        b.
-The command with docker compose would be:

-                docker-compose -f docker-compose.yml -f docker-compose.sql.yml up --build -d

-           This above command replaces the mongo container with the postgres container.

-    3. Finally, in the inversify configuration, the SQL repositories must be binded. container.bind<IItemRepository>(REPOSITORIES.IItemRepository).to(ItemSqlRepository);
-        container.bind<IUserRepository>(REPOSITORIES.IUserRepository).to(UserSqlRepository);
-        container.bind<IRoleRepository>(REPOSITORIES.IRoleRepository).to(RoleSqlRepository);
-        container.bind<IFileRepository>(REPOSITORIES.IFileRepository).to(FileSqlRepository);

-    4. Important note.
+    2. Important note.
 The filters and sorting files of each entity should also have a change depending on the relationship.
         For example UserSort has

        class UserSort extends Sort